trennlinie

 (Construction Time Again - with friendly permission of © Tupid)

-After they had made a trip to the musicfair in Frankfurt on February 7 the band went from March 24 to April 10 on the last leg of the A-Broken-Frame-Tour.
-It included 11 concerts in North America and later in Asia - in Tokyo, Hong Kong and Bangkok.
+After a trip to the musicfair in Frankfurt on 7 February, the band went on the last leg of the Broken Frame-Tour from 24 March to 10 April, comprising 11 concerts in North America and later in Asia - in Tokyo, Hong Kong and Bangkok.

 Alan: "There have, over the years, been occasions when we were mobbed at International airports - I particularly remember first travelling to Japan and Hong Kong where chaos ensued when we tried to collect our baggage and leave the airport."[8](He's talking here, of course, about very excited fans. ;))

-Mainly the impressions in Asia had an influence on the songs Martin wrote now.
+Asia had a big influence on the songs that Martin wrote at this time.

-Later this year the media was busy with giving DM a "workers' background" because of these lyrics, wrote about their "socialist ambitions" and their "world improvement thoughts".
+Later that year the media was busily assigning DM a "working class background" because of their lyrics, and writing about the band's "socialist ambitions" and their "world improvement thinking".

-For years, the band tried to get rid of that image - more or less unsuccessfully, tried to explain that Construction Time Again wasn't a "political album" and that the lyrics were just written because of these new impressions.
+For years, the band tried to ditch that image - albeit rather unsuccessfully, and tried to explain that Construction Time Again wasn't a "political album", and that the lyrics were only written because of these new impressions.

 Alan: "I think the politically conscious aspects of DM's early songs were more to do with age than any great desire to make a statement - we were hardly Billy Bragg.
 We never had a collective political view.
 We all had different ideas on most things (despite our backgrounds) and apart from the tracks on Construction Time Again, I think you'd be hard pressed to find anything else that was directly politically motivated."[10]